Ex-SgtzZ/Galactic-RP-MDT-V1/README.md

             ManageReports = true
         }
     },
-    ["ems"] = {
-        label = "EMS",
-        skin = "ems",
-        permissions = {
-            ManageReports = true
-        }
-    },
-}

-Item Requirement
+# Item Requirement

     Users need to have the following item in inventory to access MDT:

-Config.MDTItem = "mdt_tablet"
+   - Config.MDTItem = "mdt_tablet"

-Make sure you add ``mdt_tablet`` to your inventory system.
+   - Make sure you add ``mdt_tablet`` to your inventory system.

-🖥️ NUI Skins
+# 🖥️ NUI Skins
     Each job has its own separate UI skin stored under:

     html/skins/
     You can freely edit these files to customize the appearance per department:

-police.html

-ems.html

-doc.html

-doj.html
+``police.html``

+``ems.html``

+``doc.html``

+``doj.html``

-⚠ Dependencies
+# ⚠ Dependencies
     ✅ QBCore Framework

     ✅ oxmysql (oxmysql/lib/MySQL.lua is used)

-📅 Stuff Planned for v2.0
+## 📅 Stuff Planned for v2.0
     Full NUI-based warrant, bolo, and report system

     Dynamic penal code editor

     Case linking between BOLOs, reports, and warrants

     Admin web panel

-👨‍💻 Author
+### 👨‍💻 Author
     Galactic RP and its affiliates